diegomura/react-pdf-site/blog/test.md

 ### Is the new version going to be incompatible with the old one?

 No!
 2.0 will be backwards compatible.
-The reason why the major version will be increased it's mostly because 2.0 is a complete reimplementation of the library.
+The reason why the major version is increased it's mostly because 2.0 is a complete reimplementation of the library.

 ### Will the v1.X version still be maintained after 2.0 gets released?